Singapore's Covid-19 travel lane with Germany: Should you go?

-Singapore's plan to pilot leisure travel for those vaccinated against Covid-19 - starting with Germany - has given cheer to travel-starved residents who have been kept at home by the coronavirus pandemic for over a year.
+SINGAPORE - Singapore's plan to pilot leisure travel for those vaccinated against Covid-19 - starting with Germany - has given cheer to travel-starved residents who have been kept at home by the coronavirus pandemic for more than a year.

 The quarantine-free travel lanes for vaccinated passengers going to and coming from Germany and Brunei from Sept 8 will be closely watched by the rest of the world to glean lessons from the successes - or missteps - of Singapore's calibrated reopening.

-Following the announcement of the vaccinated travel lanes (VTL) on Thursday (Aug 19), Germany shot up among trending topics on Twitter and "Germany Covid cases" became one of the top 20 Google searches in Singapore.
+Following the announcement of the Vaccinated Travel Lane (VTL) scheme on Thursday (Aug 19), Germany shot up among trending topics on Twitter and "Germany Covid cases" became one of the top 20 Google searches in Singapore.

 "It is remarkable how the VTL has also brought Singapore into the news in Germany," Dr Norbert Riedel, German Ambassador to Singapore, told The Straits Times.